odpi/egeria/open-metadata-implementation/access-services/subject-area/README.md

 * create, update, delete restore and replace operations are exposed for relationships that appear as summary objects - so that their effectivity ranges can be managed by the subject area expert.

+## How the Subject Area OMAS deals with finds

+ The find APIs in the Subject Area do not accept input from the user that will be interpreted as a regex.
+Instead 2 flags are supplied, with the searchCriteria: exactValue and mixedCase.
+The search criteria is treated as literial and then extended appropriately to form a regex expression for implementing the requested exactValue and mixedCase.

 ----
 Return to [access-services](..) module.